-Here is a sample of Stored procedures showing how to run it in Oracle.
-They store in the database.
+Here are the steps to run the stored procedure in Oracle.
+They reside in the database.
 The return keyword you must not use in stored procedures.
 Why because only functions support the return keyword.

-The stored procedure starts with the ‘create or replace procedure [procedure name].
-In three steps, you will know how to create/verify/run the procedure.
+The stored procedure begins with create or replace procedure [procedure name].
+You’ll learn in three steps create/verify/run the procedure.

 create or replace procedure mytestproc (in_dt DATE) is v_out_tx VARCHAR2(10); v_flag_b BOOLEAN; begin if to_char(in_dt,'d')=1 then v_out_tx:='Y'; dbms_output.put_line(v_out_tx); else v_out_tx:='N'; dbms_output.put_line(v_out_tx); end if; end;